NeuroTechX/ntx_slack_archive/devices.md

  >No Idea, but my assumption is that they are just x4 up on most compontents of the 8 channel openbci BOM.

+4/12/2017 7:52 PM

+ **sydneyneurotechx** :

+ >At least that's what it looks like from the picture